Parliamentary Budget Officer: Liberal government (2015 to present)

 The Liberal Party's 2015 election platform committed to making the PBO “truly independent of the government” and “accountable only – and directly – to Parliament”.
 The platform also committed to expand the PBO's mandate to include “the costing of party election platforms”.
 These changes were included in the Budget Implementation Act, 2017 and came into force in September 2017.

 In March 2017, the PBO said that the budget only showed $5.5 billion of the planned $8 billion that was allocated to new infrastructure spending under Justin Trudeau's budget.
 The Liberals disputed some of the findings, with a Treasury Board spokesperson saying that the problems arose from confusion surrounding the budget process.

+The nomination of Annette Ryan in 2026 was opposed by Conservatives and the Bloc Québécois.

 Office of the Parliamentary Budget Officer

 The Office of the Parliamentary Budget Officer, the agency which supports the PBO in their work is organized into two divisions: Economic and Fiscal Analysis, and Budgetary Analysis and Costing.
 Each division is led by an Assistant Parliamentary Budget Officer.
 Both divisions support the PBO's role to inform parliamentarians and improve budget transparency.